php/php-langspec/spec/14-classes.md

 A *const-declaration* defines a c-constant.

 If *visibility-modifier* for a class constant is omitted, `public` is assumed.
+The *visibility-modifier* applies to all constants defined in the *const-elements* list.

 All constants are implicitly `static`.